Home Loan Basics: Reasons to Refinance

 Decreasing the Monthly Payment

 Sometimes the driving force behind a refinance is to achieve a lower monthly payment.
-A lower mortgage payment could allow the borrower to pay off another expense or provide some breathing room in an otherwise tight budget.
-Often a lower interest rate will also result in a lower monthly payment.
-However, a lower interest rate isn’t the only way to reduce a monthly mortgage payment.
-Borrowers can also meet this goal through a comparable interest rate and a longer loan term.
+This frees up cash to pay off another expense or gain room in an otherwise tight budget.
+You can meet this goal through a comparable interest rate and a longer loan term.

 Switching to a Fixed Interest Rate

-Adjustable Rate Mortgages (ARMs) are a popular product, with common fixed interest rate periods of 3, 5, 7, and 10 years.
-However, many borrowers eventually replace these loans with fixed rate products.
-This is especially true for borrowers facing an interest rate adjustment period in the very near future.
-When the fixed rate period comes to an end on their ARM loan, many borrowers are eager to lock in another low fixed rate.
-This could be in the form of a new ARM product or a fixed rate loan that offers the same interest rate for the entire loan term.
+When the fixed-rate period comes to an end on their ARM loan, many borrowers are eager to lock in another low fixed rate.
+This could be in the form of a new ARM product or a fixed-rate loan that offers the same interest rate for the entire life of the loan.

 Funding Home Improvements

-Because home loans typically offer among the lowest interest rates, borrowers with other high interest debts may benefit from cash-out refinances of their existing mortgages.
-The new loan will include the amount to pay off the old loan, plus cash to the borrower to pay off the high interest debt.
-Generally, the new loan amount should not be more than 80% of the borrower’s home value.
-Otherwise, the borrower would likely have to pay the added expense of private mortgage insurance (PMI).
+Home loans typically offer among the lowest interest rates.
+You can use a cash-out refinance to pay off your higher-interest debt.
+Aim to keep the new loan less than 80% of your home value.
+Otherwise, you would likely have to pay the added expense of private mortgage insurance (PMI).

 Obtaining Cash for a Specific Purpose